MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-gbr-mtd-vat-integration.md

 ## Appendix 1: Electronic messages setup for MTD for VAT

-This appendix provides information about setup of Electronic messages functionality to support both **UK MTD VAT TEST** processing for testing purposes and “**UK MTD VAT returns**” for real-life interoperation with production HMRC web application.
+This appendix provides information about setup of Electronic messages functionality to support both **UK MTD VAT TEST** processing for testing purposes and **UK MTD VAT returns** for real-life interoperation with production HMRC web application.
 Use this part of the documentation to check whether the Electronic messages functionality setup is correct.

 This part includes the most important information about setup but not the full data.
 It is recommended to use package of data entities with predefined setup of the functionality which includes full data necessary for setup of the processing to interoperate with MTD for VAT.